 Mr. Mac always presided over the penny-candy counter when children trooped in after school.
 He said that he probably taught the children just as much math through the selection and purchase of candy as the math they were supposed to learn in school.
 In later years it was a joy to meet some of those children again, grown and bringing their own children in to enroll in Mr. Mac’s “school of penny-candy.”

 In addition to his work in the store, Ray Euse took time for community service.
-He was active in the first Wedgwood Chamber of Commerce and worked with other business leaders to have a positive impact on the development of the neighborhood.
+He was active in the first Wedgwood Chamber of Commerce in the 1950s.
+Ray worked with other business leaders to have a positive impact on the development of the neighborhood.

 Mr. & Mrs. Mac retired in January 1968.
 Ray Euse suffered a heart attack and died in October of that same year.
 Bette Euse continued to manage the store with the part-time help of her parents until 1974, when the store was closed with only happy memories.